Cuisine of Monmouthshire: Fish

 Monmouthshire once had important Roman settlements (see: Wales in the Roman era). cockle and oyster, were popular shellfish eaten during this period, with some excavated Roman sites having revealed vast quantities of shells.
 However, once the Romans retreated from Wales fish was less popular because, according to Freeman, Celtic Christianity associated fish with paganism and the goddess Venus.

 The rivers Severn, Wye and Usk are well known for their salmon and trout.
 Davies nuotes that the Wye is considered to be the most important river for salmon in England and Wales and is one of the most productive stretches of river in Britain.
 During the 1980s the catch by fishing rod on the Wye was approximately 8,000 fish per season, excluding commercial fishing in the estuary.
 However, since then the rod catch has declined to about a quarter of that level.
 Tourism from fishing contributes considerably to the local economy with hotels and restaurants catering for recreational fishing throughout the season.

 On the Severn, records indicate that large quantities of salmon were traditionally caught by net and by fish trap during the nineteenth century, with 22,500 fish caught in 1870, 30,000 in 1883 and 20,950 in 1902.
 However, by the twentieth century the numbers recorded had reduced to 15,500 in 1919 and had further reduced to 5,127 in 1959.

 On the Severn putcher fishing, using removable basket traps, was once widely used along the Monmouthshire and Gloucestershire banks of the Severn.
-They are still used at Porton and Goldcliff in Monmouthshire.
+They were still used at Lower Porton and Goldcliff well into the 20th century, but the fishery at Goldcliff was one of the last to cease operation in 1995.
 At Goldcliff the fish were collected and placed in a tight-lidded, lead-lined wooden chest filled with broken ice and the chests were then sent by rail to Billingsgate.